LU Tables' Hierarchy and Linking Populations

 To edit an Input argument, do the following:

-Click the source object of the Population window (the DB query) and verify that the fields that should be linked to the parent table are set to True.
+Clicking on the source object of the Population window (the DB query) opens the Properties pane on the right side of the screen.
+Verify that the fields that should be linked to the parent table are set to True.
 Other fields that do not need to be linked to a parent table, can be set to False.

 image